Forecasting under model uncertainty:Non-homogeneous hidden Markov models with Polya-Gamma data augmentation: Bayesian Inference and Computational Strategy

-We adopt the proposal of \citet{Me11} to implement the above algorithm.
-In each step, we choose to add or remove one covariate with probability $0.5$ and then we randomly choose which covariate we will add/remove.
-We propose a new value for the mean equation coefficients $B^{\ast}$ or for the regression equation coefficients $\beta^{\ast}$ from the full conditional posterior density, conditionally on the other coefficients, thus the Jacobian of transformation will be equal to unity.
-To be more specific, if we want to update the covariates in the mean equation, the proposal distribution $g'$ is just the product of the two conditional posterior distributions for $s=1,2$ derived in \Cref{Posterior Mean} given $\sigma$ and if we want to update the covariates that affect the transition matrix, the proposal distribution is the product of conditional normal distributions derived in \Cref{Polya-Gamma} given $\Omega_s$ for $s=1,2$.
+In each step, we choose to add or remove one covariate with probability $0.5$.
+Then, we randomly choose which covariate will be added or removed from the corresponding set of the non-included or included covariates.
+We propose a new value for the mean equation coefficients $B^{\ast}$ or for the regression equation coefficients $\beta^{\ast}$ from the full conditional posterior density, conditionally on the other coefficients.
+Thus, the Jacobian of the transformation will be equal to unity.
+To be more specific, if we want to update the covariates in the mean equation, the proposal distribution $g'$ is just the product of the two conditional posterior distributions.
 With some straightforward matrix algebra, the acceptance probability for the mean equation is $\alpha_B=\min{\left\{1,A_B\right\}}$ and the acceptance probability for the transition matrix is $\alpha_{\beta}=\min{\left\{1,A_{\beta}\right\}}$ where